pvillela/rust-thread-local-collect/README.md

 These modules use thread-local static variables defined with the [`std::thread_local`] macro.

 - [`tlm::joined`] -- The values of linked thread-local variables are collected and aggregated into the control object’s accumulated value when the thread-local variables are dropped following thread termination.
 After all participating threads other than the thread responsible for collection/aggregation have terminated and EXPLICITLY joined, directly or indirectly, into the thread responsible for collection, the accumulated value may be retrieved.
-- [`tlm::probed`] -- In addition to the capabilities of [`tlm::joined`], this module also allows a partial accumulation of thread-local values to be inspected before the various threads have terminated.
-This is accomplished by using a [`std::sync::Mutex`] in the `Holder` object.
+- [`tlm::probed`] -- Similar to [`tlm::joined`] but the final accumulated value may be retrieved after all threads other than the one responsible for collection/aggregation have terminated (joins are not necessary), and this module also allows a partial accumulation of thread-local values to be inspected before the various threads have terminated.
+This module uses a [`std::sync::Mutex`] in the `Holder` object.
 - [`tlm::simple_joined`] -- This is a simplified implementation of [`tlm::joined`] that does not aggregate the value from the thread-local variable for the thread responsible for collection/aggregation.
 - [`tlm::channeled`] -- Unlike the above modules, values in thread-local variables are not collected when the threads terminate and join.
 Instead, threads use a thread-local channel [`Sender`](std::sync::mpsc::Sender) to send values for aggregation by the control object.
 Partial aggregations may be inspected before the various threads have terminated.

 ### [`tlcr`] sub-modules

 These-modules use the [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/struct.ThreadLocal.html) object instead of thread-local static variables and require the `tlcr`feature.
-Their implementation and usage are simpler than those of the [`tlm`] sub-modules.

-- [`tlcr::joined`] -- The participating threads use a `send_data` method on the control object to provide data for aggregation.
+- [`tlcr::joined`] -- The participating threads update thread-local data via the control object which contains a [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/) instance and aggregates the values.
 After all participating threads other than the thread responsible for collection/aggregation have terminated and EXPLICITLY joined, directly or indirectly, into the thread responsible for collection, the accumulated value may be retrieved.
-- [`tlcr::probed`] -- In addition to the capabilities of [`tlcr::joined`], this module also allows a partial accumulation of values to be inspected before the various threads have terminated.
-This is accomplished by using a [`std::sync::Mutex`] in the [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/struct.ThreadLocal.html) object.
+- [`tlcr::probed`] -- Similar to [`tlcr::joined`] but the final accumulated value may be retrieved after all threads other than the one responsible for collection/aggregation have terminated (joins are not necessary), and this module also allows a partial accumulation of thread-local values to be inspected before the various threads have terminated.
+This module uses a [`std::sync::Mutex`] in the [`ThreadLocal`](https://docs.rs/thread_local/latest/thread_local/struct.ThreadLocal.html) object.

 ### [`tlm::restr`] sub-modules